efeelize/eng/kaiyan/shopping/resort.md

 - 3. I got a sunburn after having spent too much time in the sun.

 # 2.the sth is better/worse than sth...
-> 1)it is often used to emphasize favorable and unfavorable outcomes that result from the increase or decrease of a particular factor in a situation, thing or phenomenon.
+> 1)it is often used to emphasize favorable and unfavorable outcomes that result from the increase or decrease of a particular factor in a situation, thing or phenomenon.We might also say it doesn't always have to be used for things that are good, it could be used for things that aren't good, and a lot of times you could, like maybe say the cheaper the product is, the worst the quality is.

 > 2)The + comparative adjective (+ clause) + the + comparative adjective (+ clause).